andrew henderson menu

 Many people don’t know about this gem, but Portugal has an excellent visa program aimed at non-EU entrepreneurs looking to set up or invest in a business in the country.

-Portugal’s D2 visa, also known as the Immigrant Entrepreneur Visa, offers non-EU/ EEA/ Swiss entrepreneurs, investors, and self-employed professionals a chance to start a business in Portugal.
+Portugal’s D2 visa, also known as the Immigrant Entrepreneur Visa, offers non-EU/EEA/Swiss entrepreneurs, investors and self-employed professionals a chance to start a business in Portugal.
 It also allows them to relocate their business or invest in an existing business in Portugal.

-No minimum investment threshold exists for the D2 visa.
-Moreover, there are no conditions regarding job creation or yearly profitability, making the D2 quite a flexible option for entrepreneurs looking to establish an EU corporate base.
+No official minimum investment threshold exists for the D2 visa.
+Although, it’s suggested that small or medium-sized companies have between €3,000 to €5,000 to get approved.
+Moreover, there are no conditions regarding job creation or yearly profitability, making the D2 a flexible option for entrepreneurs looking to establish an EU corporate base.

-Nonetheless, depending on your business or investment plan, you’ll need to demonstrate adequate financial proof that your investment or business is viable and offers social, cultural, or economic benefits to the country’s economy.
+Nonetheless, depending on your business or investment plan, you’ll need to demonstrate adequate financial proof that your investment or business is viable and offers social, cultural or economic benefits to the country’s economy.

-They can do so by showing a bank statement with at least €9,120 (for one year).
-This threshold is based on the minimum wage set by the Portuguese government, which is €760 per month (or €9,120 per year) for 2023.
+They can do so by showing a bank statement with a balance of at least €11,480.
+This threshold is based on the minimum wage set by the Portuguese government, which is €820 per month (or €11,480 per year) for 2024.

 5. Hungary Business Visa